Do you want to develop a paper for Summer School?

 A two-day workshop for people planning to (re)design a paper to be taught at a distance and/or in Summer School

 Are you teaching in Summer School and/or by Distance?
 The Distance Learning and Summer School Offices are offering a two day workshop for people planning to (re)design a paper to be taught at a distance and/or in Summer School.

 About nine years ago in the UK, a process for helping staff redesign teaching programmes to take greater advantage of digital technologies was developed by Professor Gilly Salmon.
-She developed a two-day workshop, which she called “Carpe Diem”, to lead staff through the process.
+She developed a two-day workshop, which she called “Carpe Diem”.

 Following her example, we are holding a similar workshop this year.
-It is designed for those of you teaching in papers and/or programmes where the consensus amongst teaching staff is that a pedagogical redesign is due.
+It is designed for those of you teaching in papers and/or programmes where the consensus among teaching staff is that a pedagogical redesign is due.
 The catchphrase for our workshop is “Kia tū, kia maia”.
 Let your redesigned paper make a strong and confident statement about what and how you teach!

 The workshop aims to provide you with an opportunity to redesign your papers in order to gain maximum teaching and learning benefit from the core digital environment that the University provides for staff and students.
 The workshop will focus strongly on rethinking how teaching and learning occur in a primarily digital environment in your programme and its constituent papers.
 It will involve staff from the Library, ITS e-Learning team, instructional design expertise, Summer School and Distance Learning.